JacksonHagen/fs-journal/quizzes/week05.md

 ```
 <!-- enter you answer in the space below -->
 ```
+mongoose
 ```
 **7.** What is middleware?
 <!-- enter you answer in the space below -->
 ```
+Something like Auth0 that is like a 3rd party handler
 ```
 **8.** The ______ pipeline delivers information from the client while the ______ pipeline returns it.
 Fill in the blanks.
 <!-- enter you answer in the space below -->